top of page

 Arthaus Berlin and Rose Bruford College in London.

-She has performed at the Black Circle Theatre in Holstebro, Denmark; ACUD Macht Neu in Berlin, Germany; Arthaus Berlin International Performance Research Center, and the McAllen Performing Arts Center, amongst other international spaces.
+She has performed at the Black Circle Theatre in Holstebro, Denmark; ACUD Macht Neu in Berlin, Germany; Arthaus Berlin International Performance Research Center, the Berliner Festspiele, and the McAllen Performing Arts Center, amongst other international spaces.
 She enjoys unfinishedness, mistranslation, multivocality (having multiple voices), ambiguity, and playfulness.

 *Fronteriza: Directly translated as “borderlander”; someone who embodies two languages and cultures and moves between them.*